anshu706/Python.P1-Vs/README.md

 # Python.P1

-Every Project is shown on this Website
-Check it out -> https://anshu706.github.io/Py1Projects/
+Every Project in this Repository is shown on this Website Check it out -> https://anshu706.github.io/Py1Projects/